 This test method covers determination of compressive strength of cylindrical concrete specimens such as molded cylinders and drilled cores.
-It is limited to concrete having a unit weight in excess of 50 lb./ft3.
+It is limited to concrete having a unit weight more than 50 lb./ft3.

-A compressive axial load is applied to molded cylinders or cores at a rate that is within a prescribed range until failure occurs.
+A compressive axial load is applied to molded cylinders or drilled cores at a rate that is within a prescribed range until failure occurs.

 The compressive strength of the specimen is calculated by dividing the maximum load by the cross-sectional area of the specimen.
+4